Pablo Gállego

-Pablo Gállego Lardiés (born 1 October 1993) is a professional footballer who plays as a right winger.
+Pablo Gállego Lardiés (born 1 October 1993) is a professional footballer who plays as a right winger for Cypriot club Ethnikos Latsion.

 Born and raised in Spain to Spanish parents, Gállego has played in the Nicaraguan league and subsequently capped for the Nicaragua national team.

 Club career

 Youth career

 Gállego began his career in the youth academies of Siglo XXI and Peñas Oscenses, before transferring to the youth setup of Real Zaragoza.
 After spending two years at Zaragoza, Gállego moved on and signed for Huesca in 2010.

 Huesca

 In 2012, after spending two years in the team's youth academy, he gave his professional debut for their second team, Almudévar, where after a great first season his duties where also required in the first team.
 He gave his debut for Huesca in the Segunda División B, against Las Palmas Atlético in the 2013–14 season.

 Sariñena

 In January 2014, he left Huesca after three years, signing for Sariñena, where he continued gaining experience in the Segunda División B.